fwolfst/aoc/2021/README.md

 `Struct` to the rescue!
 I can actually still model the problem domain without thinking about algorithms or math.

+At the end I did turn to meta-stuff, adding a generator for the 13 lines of boilerplace code per day.

 ## Puzzle Day III

 ### Part 2